Revisiting critical orbits of test particles traveling in a black hole background: Neutral particles traveling in a Schwarzschild space-time

-Unlike the case of null geodesics, the critical radius for timelike geodesics depends on the parameter $E$ and $L$.\footnote{When a triple root occurs, the critical radius can be uniquely determined as $u_{c}=\frac{1}{6M}$.
-However, this corresponds to the bound case where $E^2<m^2$. } When $E^2>m^2$, we have $f(0)=\frac{E^2-m^2}{L^2}>0$, implying the existence of one negative root.
-If the other two real roots coincide, the conditions (\ref{CriCond}) are also satisfied, namely
+Unlike the case of null geodesics, the critical radius for timelike geodesics depends on the parameters $E$ and $L$.\footnote{When a triple root occurs, the critical radius is uniquely given by $u_{c}=\frac{1}{6M}$.
+However, this corresponds to the bound case with $E^2<m^2$. } When $E^2>m^2$, we have $f(0)=\frac{E^2-m^2}{L^2}>0$, which imples the existence of a single negative root.
+If the other two real roots coincide, then the conditions (\ref{CriCond}) are also satisfied, namely

 The solutions are given by